krobelus/rate-experiments/README.md

 checkers.

-\paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce a core in the LRAT format.
-We mimick their way of producing LRAT proofs and make sure that all our proofs are accepted by the formally verified checker [^acl2].
+\paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce a trimmed proof in the DRAT or LRAT format.
+We mimic their way of producing LRAT proofs and make sure that all our proofs are accepted by the formally verified checker[^acl2].
 This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since they perform the same task.

 `DRAT-trim` pioneered deletions, backwards checking add core-first propagation.
-Additionally it employs an optimization to which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma [^gratgen-noncore-rat-candidates].
+Additionally it employs an optimization to which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma[^gratgen-noncore-rat-candidates].

 \paragraph{GRAT Toolchain} More recently, Peter Lammich has published the GRAT toolchain [@lammich2017grat] that is able to outperform `DRAT-trim`